NotCodr/BarryAI/README.md

 # BarryAI

-A conversational student assistant for the University of Melbourne.
+A conversational student assistant for potential integration into the University of Melbourne.
 BarryAI sits inside a UoM-branded portal as a single entry point for navigation, clubs, events, enrolment, and support — across English, 简体中文, हिन्दी, and Español.

 The mascot is **Barry**, a bear in a headset and UoM jersey.